 "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Corinthians 5:21)

 Christ was the perfect sacrifice whose perfection is granted to all who receive Him by faith.
 His infinite sacrifice means that we would no longer have to be separated from God as we deserve.

-Today’s big idea: Jesus is God, and His infinite, eternal sacrifice covers all our sins—past, present and future.
+Jesus is God, and His infinite, eternal sacrifice covers all our sins—past, present and future.

-What to pray: thank God He came to earth to pay the infinite punishment for us so that the gap would be bridged and we can now come before Him.
+Thank God He came to earth to pay the infinite punishment for us so that the gap would be bridged and we can now come before Him.